 Protect your data, account, and identity

-There are many inherent risks in online computing, but with the appropriate security steps in place a user can greatly reduce their risk of infection, loss of data, and identity theft.
+There are many inherent risks in online computing, but with the appropriate security steps in place, you can greatly reduce your risk of malware infection, loss of data, and identity theft.

 Be aware of common security risks

 Phishing scams are emails or other messages that appear to come from a known sender, but are actually sent by hackers or other dangerous entities.
 Phishing emails often ask a user to click on a fraudulent link, or request personal information such as a password or banking information.